 Dogs have faces that are expressive and their body language can be read extremely accurately.
-Dogs wag their tail, make noises that are different to alert humans to their varying moods and seamlessly follow rudimentary commands in an attempt to make us happy.
-Cats, however, are typically renowned more for the characteristic emotional vagueness, while appearing standoffish.
+Dogs wag their tail, make noises that are different to alert humans to their varying moods, and seamlessly follow rudimentary commands in an attempt to make us happy.
+Cats, however, are typically renowned more for their characteristic emotional vagueness, while appearing standoffish.

 Cats Gone Wild

 It really doesn’t matter what breed of cat it is, all felines have times when they scamper around the room, meow nonstop, and behave as if they are training for a race or being chased.
 The cats dart around, faster every time, searching all over and then abruptly stopping in their tracks.